 National Hispanic Heritage Month is celebrated annually from September 15 to October 15.
-The Office of Equity and Community Engagement at the VDOE encourages education stakeholders to join in continued celebration of Virginia’s diversity by uplifting the histories, cultures and contributions of Americans whose ancestors come from Spain, Mexico, the Caribbean, and Central and South America.
+This month is an opportunity to celebrate the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.

 Did you know?